atherfawaz/Conway-s-Game-of-Life/README.md

     Comment out line 53 so that the code stops for a second after every 500 generations.

 4. The code runs in an infinite loop right now.
-If it is supposed to stop after a certain number of iterations, that can be implemented by forcefully exiting all threads when generations variable reaches a certain threshold.
+If it is supposed to stop after a certain number of iterations, that can be implemented by forcefully exiting all threads when the generations variable reaches a certain threshold.
 It is to be noted that generations is not a shared variable and it is only manipulated by the zeroth thread, so the condition can be easily implemented.